 Nub Tshonapata Trek in Haa

-Nub Tsho Na Pata trek, Haa.
+Nub Tshonapata trek in Haa.
 Part of the Jigme Khesar Strict Nature Reserve, the only strict nature reserve in the country.
 Home of the snow leopards.
 Abode of Ap Chundu.
 Tough, treacherous paths, climbs that literally take your breath away and knee-crunching descents on the last day.
 But totally worth every ounce of strength and determination.
-The highest point on the trek is around 4480 Mts above sea level.
+The highest point on the trek is around 4480 Mts above sea level

 - Trek Name: Nub Tshonapata Trek in Haa